TolleyLikesRice/ChatBot/README.md

 # ChatBot

-ChatBot
+ChatBot is a W.I.P All-In-One bot.
+I am aiming to add everything from Memes to Admin commands.
+It is designed to be highly configurable and to be as configurable as possible.

+Features (So far):
+* Moderation (kick, ban, mute)
+* Server Managment (purge, lockdown)

+To-Do:
+* Add more customization
+* Add module system
+* Add more fun commands
+* Fix setgame command
+* Youtube video post feed

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will help you get the bot up and running on your system.

 ### Installing Prerequisites